SimpleSurveyProject/SimpleSurvey-Documentation/Software Requirements Specification.md

 ## 2. Overall Description
 SimpleSurvey becomes a web application.
 The app should also be able to be used without a login.
 Actors of this App can be guests, users, creators or administrators.
+Users can create surveys and share them with the world.
+They can evaluate the results and draw conclusions on the platform.

 ## 3. Specific Requirements
 ### 3.1 Functionality